-Fall is soup time, so why not kick things off with zucchini soup
+Fall is soup time, so why not kick things off with this zucchini soup recipe

 I grew up in a neighborhood on the south side of Dallas called Oak Cliff, right off Ledbetter Drive.
 Recently I had a chance to visit my old block and the nostalgia hit hard.
 I hadn’t spent any real time there since my grandmother died a few years ago.
 My hood was great; it was a hood filled with characters like Sunnyman, Bird, Duck, Dude, Fro, Stack, and Lil Chris.
 Though he wasn’t little, there was a bigger Chris aka “Fat Rat” hence the “Lil”.
 Though none of us were related by blood, we all shared a connection as strong as brothers and as they say, “it was all good in the hood”.